Money Inc.: Final Tag Team Championship

 Money Inc. feuded with The Steiner Brothers in the spring of 1993.
-At the 1993 King of the Ring, The Steiner Brothers and The Smokin' Gunns defeated Money Inc. and The Headshrinkers in an 8-man tag team match.
+At the 1993 King of the Ring, The Steiner Brothers and The Smoking Gunns defeated Money Inc. and The Headshrinkers in an 8-man tag team match.
 The following day, June 14, 1993, the Steiners defeated Money Inc. for the WWF Tag Team Championship.
 Two days later, Money Inc. regained the titles, only to drop them back to the Steiners three days later.
 Although Money Inc. received several rematches, they were unable to win the belts back from the Steiners.

 After failing to regain the WWF Tag Team Championship, Money Inc. began a feud with Razor Ramon.
 DiBiase had been making fun of Ramon over his upset loss to the 1-2-3 Kid, and even offered Ramon a job as his servant.
 Ramon was furious with DiBiase and turned face during their feud.
 Soon after, Ramon distracted DiBiase in a match against the 1-2-3 Kid, causing the Million Dollar Man an embarrassing loss of his own.
 At SummerSlam 1993, Razor Ramon defeated Ted DiBiase in what would be DiBiase's last WWF match.
 Later in the event, I.R.S. defeated the 1-2-3 Kid.
 DiBiase went on a leave of absence for several months, and Schyster returned to singles competition, feuding with Ramon.
 After a brief run in All Japan Pro Wrestling, DiBiase retired as an active wrestler.